 The current state of the construction industry

-The fund flow within the construction business has already surpassed a trillion dollars.
+The fund flow within the construction industry has already surpassed a trillion dollars.
 It is expected that the growth will continue upwards, despite financial, political and social fluctuation.

 However, this doesn’t mean that everything is perfectly fine or will be in the recent future.
 There are some aspects that businesses should consider in 2020 and beyond, which we will explore here.